Getting started with telehealth

 - Can patients provide consent to receive telehealth on the platform itself?

-For guidance on selecting a vendor:
+Resources for selecting a telehealth vendor:

-Digital Health Implementation Playbook Step 4: Evaluating the Vendor
+- Digital Health Implementation Playbook Step 4: Evaluating the Vendor (PDF) — from the American Medical Association

-(PDF) — from the American Medical Association
+- Selecting a Vendor Guide (PDF) — from the American Medical Association

-(PDF) — from the American Medical Association
+- Vendor Intake Form (PDF) — from the American Medical Association

-— from the National Telehealth Technology Assessment Resource Center
+- Clinician’s Guide to Video Platforms — from the National Telehealth Technology Assessment Resource Center